Latest Development topics

 Blog: Fix SharePoint Framework projects to enable the React DevTools profiler

 A few years ago, React introduced the React Profiler to React v16.5 in the React DevTools plugin available for Chromium browsers (Chrome & CrEdge) and Firefox.
 Developers can use the Profiler API to collect timing information about each component that’s rendered in order to identify performance bottlenecks in React applications.
-For those of us creating React apps in SharePoint Framework (SPFx) solutions, this is a great resource for building well performing apps for your customers!- Published on
+You can learn more about the React DevTools profiler from the following deep dive video from the React team: YouTube: Deep dive with the React DevTools profiler For those of us creating React apps in SharePoint Framework (SPFx) solutions, this is a great resource for building well performing apps for your customers!- Published on

 Blog: Get answers to your SharePoint Framework questions